-Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing with The Stars’
+Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing With The Stars’

 “You are rocking that outfit!” another fan added.

-In addition, Peta’s champion Dancing With the Stars partner Nyle DiMarco, posted fire emoji in response to her pic, as did her lucky husband, Maksim Chmerkovskiy.
+In addition, Peta’s champion Dancing With the Stars partner, Nyle DiMarco, posted fire emoji in response to her pic, as did her lucky husband, Maksim Chmerkovskiy.

-You can see Peta’s sassy backstage pic below.
+Fans can see Peta’s sassy backstage pic below.

 Peta’s return to the Dancing With the Stars ballroom just one week after her elimination from the Season 28 competition appeared to be a family affair.
-The popular pro also posted Instagram photos of her two-year-old son, Shai, as he explored the set for the show’s Disney theme week.
+The popular pro also posted Instagram photos of her 2-year-old son, Shai, as he explored the set for the show’s Disney theme week.

-Of course, fans are hoping to see more of Peta Murgatroyd this season on Dancing with the Stars.
+Of course, fans are hoping to see more of Peta this season on Dancing with the Stars.
 While she recently revealed she hopes to get pregnant before the next season of the ABC celebrity ballroom competition debuts next fall, longtime fans of the show also know she is more than capable of dancing with a baby bump.

-Peta was actually pregnant she won the Dancing With the Stars mirrorball trophy with DiMarco back in 2016.
+Peta was actually pregnant when she won the Dancing With the Stars mirrorball trophy with DiMarco back in 2016.
 For that season’s Disney dance, Peta also rocked a jungle theme for a Tarzan-inspired routine with the future mirrorball winner.

 View this post on Instagram